 Asset Metadata Storage

 Asset Metadata Storage is VySol's app-level record system for known image and font assets.
-It stores metadata in user/data/app.sqlite so backend systems can seed built-in defaults, create uploaded asset metadata, read asset references by ID, and list asset records without needing physical file upload, file copying, file validation, or UI picker behavior to exist first.
+It stores metadata in user/data/app.sqlite so backend systems can seed built-in defaults, create uploaded asset metadata, read asset references by ID, and list asset records without taking ownership of physical file copying, file validation, deletion, or UI picker behavior.

 This page is for developers, power users, and AI coding agents that need to understand the asset metadata contract before changing storage, migrations, asset registration, upload handling, font handling, or future asset UI.